 The socket of this desk lamp was made by BJB.
 BJB is Brökelmann, Jäger and Busse, BJB GmbH & Co.
 KG.
 The BJB company was founded in 1867 and started with petroleum lighting.
 The company still exists.
 Today they produce LED lamps, terminal blocks and connectors, lamp holders for conventional lighting and switches.
 They are active in the whole world.
 BJB GmbH & Co.
 KG is located on Werler Strasse 1, 59755, Arnsberg, Germany.

 The switch was made by the VLM Components company from Buccinasco, near Milan in Italy.
 Today VLM Components is owned By Relco.
 It is one of the biggest suppliers of switches, cords and plugs in Europe.
 VLM Components became famous for the switches they produced that were designed by Achille Castiglioni.

-Yellow and white version of this desk lamp
+Yellow version of this lamp

 Sputnik floor lamp

 Other Cosack lamps